maxadamo/galera_proxysql/README.md

 ## Limitations

-* In order to add SSL on the frontend, I need to add support for ProxySQL 2 (right now I'm using ProxySQL 1.4.xx)
+* In order to add SSL on the frontend, I need to add support for ProxySQL 2 (right ProxySQL 1.4.xx is being used)
 * not yet tested on ipv4 only (but it should work)
 * there are too many moving parts and I decided to temporarily strip support to Ubuntu.